 One Friday night, coming back to Paris after a week in London, I sat on my suitcase at the Gare du Nord and howled, as Linda had.
 Linda, of course, is scooped up by Fabrice, put into a taxi and taken to luncheon.
 So begins their love affair.
 After several minutes, no Fabrice presenting himself, I pulled myself together, bought a Carnet Métro and took Ligne 4 towards the flat.
 Dark Frenchmen in Homburg hats are not to be counted on.
 Besides, Andy might have minded.

 Paris will be perfect in the spring, I was promised as the February snow turned to slush.
 So it proved.
 By the time the hollyhocks were out in the Square Georges Cain, I felt less of a misfit, less homesick.
 On a bright day, I walked, as Fanny and Uncle Davey had, to the Rue de Saintonge.
 In Davey’s day the Saintonge was lined with workers in morocco, gold and silver, makers of buttons, keys, ribbons, watches and wigs.
 Today, it is all boutiques for BoBos – the city’s Bourgeois Bohemians.
 There is a coffee shop called La Di Da and a café, PH7 Equilibre, serving ‘Buddha Bowls’ according to a ‘Concept Acido Basique’.
 At Finger in the Nose you can buy lamé bikinis for toddlers.
 Of the old Saintonge, only a bookbinder’s survives.
 Looking into the windows at the marbled papers I felt for the first time in six months halfway happy and almost at home.
-I saw the city Mitford fell in
+I saw the city Mitford fell in love with.

 We were in Paris for a year, then it was back to One Victoria Street.
 I already knew what would happen as we locked the flat for the final time.
 Inevitable, unstoppable brimming.